That experience of trying to recover your pride after publicly collapsing from your bike into the pavement. #sydneyrides

 Heart of the city

 You might have heard the big news that light rail is coming to George Street in the heart of Sydney.
 To make way for this exciting project, changes will be made to buses, traffic and the flow of pedestrians.
-We’re also working with the NSW Government to come up with the best central Sydney bike routes.
-The Central Sydney Traffic and Transport Committee has asked Transport for NSW to select the roads we can use to complete the City Centre cycleway network by June.
+Transport for NSW has released a Sydney City Centre Access Strategy which proposes several new CBD cycleways.
 These important links will form part of Sydney’s growing bike network and help the NSW Government meet its target to double local and district trips by bike by 2016.
-So watch this space to learn about which inner-city streets you’ll be riding in future.